Wolverhampton (Pendeford) airfield: Incidents and accidents

 On 9 April 1970 a Hawker Siddeley HS 104 Dove, Registration G-AVHV belonging to McAlpine Aviation crashed on landing at Pendeford Airfield.
-The flight was an empty flight from London Luton to Pendeford being piloted by Captain J.E.
+The flight was an empty flight from Luton to Pendeford being piloted by Captain J.E.
 Miller and Trainee co-pilot R.J.
 Davall.
 The flight departed Luton at around 08:00 going to Pendeford to pick up two members of management of Dowty Rotol Ltd (The owners of the aircraft) where they would then be flown to France.
-The flight was made under visual flight rules (VFR).
-The flight was given clearance to fly through the Birmingham Terminal Control Area at 2,500 ft while flying over Daventry.
-When the flight reached Birmingham aircraft entered a cloud and the pilots were directed to continue towards Wolverhampton and then begin approach into Pendeford.
-The first attempt to find the airport was unsuccessful and the plane climbed back up to 2,500 ft.
-The pilot then contacted Birmingham ATC requesting assistance for the second attempt.
-The second attempt was also unsuccessful, and the pilot then again contacted Birmingham ATC informing the controller that Wolverhampton visibility was just over half a mile.
-The flight crew were then instructed to land at runway 25 with radar assistance for their third attempt.
-The third attempt to find the airport was successful and the pilot informed Birmingham ATC that they would stay at low altitude and make a circuit before landing.
-The plane was then seen flying over the airfield in a westerly direction, but was unusually low and according to a witness in apartment block, flying at an altitude of no more than 200 ft, at reduced power and at a slight bank to the left.
+After beginning their initial decent somewhere near Birmingham the aircraft entered a cloud and the pilots were directed to continue towards Wolverhampton and then begin approach into Pendeford.

+Due to low cloud cover there were two unsuccessful attempts to locate the runway, the third attempt to was successful and the plane began to do a circuit before lining up with the runway and landing.
+The aircraft was then seen flying over the airfield in a westerly direction, but was unusually low and according to a witness in a nearby apartment block, flying at an altitude of no more than 200 ft, at reduced power and at a slight bank to the left.

-The plane then began a slightly sharper bank towards the runway but had bled most of its speed causing a stall.
+The aircraft then began a slightly sharper bank towards the runway but had bled most of its speed causing a stall.
 The right wing dipped towards the ground by up to 90 degrees, hitting a garden wall and slamming into a house.
-A major explosion was seen and a fire broke out.
-The aircraft was destroyed killing both the pilot and co-pilot instantly; one person in the house was killed and two people received minor injuries from jumping from the second story window.
+A large explosion was seen and a fire broke out.
+The aircraft was destroyed killing both the pilot and co-pilot instantly; one person in the house was killed and two people received minor injuries from jumping from a second story window.